ipr/qXpkLib/xadLha/README.txt

  LHa      for UNIX  V 1.14  Modified     1995  Nobutaka Watazaki LHa      for UNIX  V 1.14i Modified     2000  Tsugio Okamoto
-                    Autoconfiscated 2001-2004  Koji Arai qLhaLib copyright(c) 2011 Ilkka Prusi
+                    Autoconfiscated 2001-2004  Koji Arai xadLha copyright(c) 2011 Ilkka Prusi

 This is free software.
 You can use, distribute and/or modify this software and source code free-of-charge.